lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 1. used `git add` to add new files or file changes to a commit
 1. created commits with `git commit`
 1. undid a commit using `git revert`
-1. talked about remotes, making a new GitLab project, and using `git remote` to link that project to our local work
+1. talked about remotes, making a new Codeberg project, and using `git remote` to link that project to our local work
 1. talked about `git fetch` and `git pull`
 1. added our local work to the remote project using `git push`
 1. and finally, set up some kind of credential management so we don't have to log in for *every* `git push`!